Lil Baby: 2020–2022: My Turn, The Voice of the Heroes, and It's Only Me

-2023–present: Wham and The Leak$
+2023–present: Wham and The Leaks

-In January 2023, Lil Baby was featured twice on Trippe Redd's comeback album, Mansion Musik.
+In January 2023, Lil Baby was featured twice on Trippie Redd's comeback album, Mansion Musik.
 In March, he appeared as a feature on Nardo Wick's "Hot Boy".
 In April, he released the previously teased single, "Go Hard", before appearing as a feature om Gucci Mane's "Bluffin" in June.
 In the following month, he released "Merch Madness".
 On August 18, 2023, Lil Baby was featured on singer Ciara's single "Forever".

 Lil Baby began to roll out his fourth studio album in December with the release of "Crazy" and "350" which were met with negative critical reception and mediocre commercial performance, leading to delays.

 In April 2024, Baby appeared on Future and Metro Boomin's collaborative studio album, We Still Don't Trust You on the album's twenty-first cut, "All My Life".
 The following month, Baby appeared alongside, "Band4Band", the lead single from UK rapper Central Cee's debut studio album, Can't Rush Greatness (2025).
 The track peaked at number 3 on the UK singles chart, at number 12 on the Billboard Global 200, and number 18 on the Billboard Hot 100, before being certified gold by the BPI and platinum by the RIAA.

 In November 2024, Baby started to roll out his fourth studio album with the release of the promotional singles, "5AM", "Insecurities", and "Touchdown" in December of that year.

 On January 3, 2025, Lil Baby released his fourth studio album, WHAM featuring guest appearances from Young Thug, Future, GloRilla, Rylo Rodriguez, Rod Wave, Travis Scott, and 21 Savage.
 The album debuted at number 1 on the Billboard 200, moving 140,000 album-equivalent units in its first week, beating out Bad Bunny's sixth album, Debí Tirar Más Fotos by 18,000 units.
 Shortly after the release of WHAM, Lil Baby announced that he would be releasing Dominique as a companion album to WHAM in the following month.
-The album was reportedly cancelled in August 2025, with Lil Baby instead announcing an album titled The Leak$.
+The album was reportedly cancelled in August 2025, with Lil Baby instead announcing an album titled The Leaks.
+After some revision to the track list, Lil Baby officially releases The Leaks to streaming platforms on December 3, 2025, which is also the day of Baby's birthday, where he turns 31.